darKred9/OFDMA-simulation-NS3/README.md

 # OFDMA-simulation-NS3

-Course Project for CMU 18-452 / 18-750 Wireless Networks and Applications
+Course Project of CMU 18-452 / 18-750 Wireless Networks and Applications

 These are only the core files of the projects.